Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 load, save, and search recipes.
 It also stores a map of `MatchProcedures` and `RecipeType` by key for conversions from a string

-## JSON Serialization
+### JSON Serialization

-All recipes should be able to be serialized to and deserialized from JSON.
+All recipes are able to be serialized to and deserialized from JSON.
 The schemas are shown below.

 Here, `key` is the string representation of a namespaced key